tariq7299/BolesaLandingPage/to-do.md

 - Create files for every kind of variables to just be more organized
 - Replace section spacing with p-3...etc
 - Create a file for each bootstrap UI compoenent overriding it
+- Use only scss variables and only use css variabels when necessary
+- Increase the padding of stat card escpicially when in desktop screens
+- increase the padding of buttons

 - **NOT so importatnt**